Liliedahl Instructional Video ~ NOW available!

 Sept.
 22 – 28 Hudson River Valley Art Workshops, Greenville, NY; www.artworkshops.com

 Studio painting from photos, sketches, and studies.
-This will be for advanced painters only, limited to 14 participants.
+This will be for advanced painters only, limited to 15 participants.
+(Please contact me to register.)
 Using a single photograph, coupled with visual information from paintings and/or other photographs, we will create paintings representing different seasons and times of day.
 We will be creating, not copying!

 Oct.
 12– 16 MassMOCA (Massachusetts Museum of Contemporary Art), North Adams, Massachusetts.